shamsokz/PHP-MySQLi-Fullcalendar/README.md

 # Final Product Features

 1 .
-Drag and drop events
+Drag and drop events (loaded from MySQL database i.e calendar.sql)

 2 .
-Add event form in a popup window
+Add event form in a colorbox popup window

 3 .
-View event form in a popup window
+View event form in a colorbox popup window

 4 .
-Edit event form in a popup window
+Edit event form in a colorbox popup window

 5 .
 Delete event functionality (Do it yourself)